What Is a Good Newsletter CTR? How to Improve Sponsorship Click-Through Rates

 I recently wrote up a LinkedIn post about newsletter sponsorship click-through rates.
 The data shows that on average, 0.2% of subscribers click on a sponsorship in a newsletter.

 That's unique clicks (excluding bots and duplicates) divided by total subscribers multiplied by 100.
+This method provides a more transparent measurement of newsletter sponsorship performance than inflated CTR calculations based only on opens.

 If you have 100,000 subscribers, you might expect 200 unique clicks on sponsorships in each newsletter edition.